 Decision on Abstracts: February 21, 2019

-Please consider submitting your paper to the workshop “Empirical Analysis of Political Power” organized by the Research Committee on Political Power (IPSA RC36) and the Centre for German and European Studies (CGES) of Saint Petersburg State University.
+Please consider submitting your paper to the workshop “Empirical Analysis of Political Power” organized by the Research Committee on Political Power (IPSA RC36) and the Centre for German and European Studies (CGES) of Saint Petersburg State University — Bielefeld University.

-We are providing our workshop participants with an opportunity to meet experts on political power from the IPSA RC36 and specialists on networking methods from the CGES.
-Thus, we aim not only at exploring problems of empirical power analysis and its solutions, but what is more important, to provide feedback and support to scholars already working on such papers.
+We are providing our workshop participants with an opportunity to meet experts on political power from the IPSA RC36 and specialists on network analysis from the CGES.
+Thus, we aim not only at exploring problems of empirical power analysis and its solutions, but most importantly at providing feedback and support to scholars already working on such papers.